analogdevicesinc/documentation/docs/eval/user-guide/eval-adxl355-pmdz/index.rst

 Loading Image on SD Card
 ------------------------

 In order to boot the Raspberry Pi and control the **EVAL-ADXL355-PMDZ**, you will need to install ADI Kuiper Linux on an SD card.
-Complete instructions, including where to download the SD card image, how to write it to the SD card, and how to configure the system are provided on the :dokuwiki:`Kuiper Linux page </resources/tools-software/linux-software/kuiper-linux>`.
+Complete instructions, including where to download the SD card image, how to write it to the SD card, and how to configure the system are provided on the :ref:`kuiper`.

 Configuring the SD Card
 -----------------------